michaelzixizhou/CareerTrace/README.md

 - **Express.js:** To build the backend server.
 - **React and styled-components:** To create a dynamic and user-friendly front-end.
 - **Node.js:** To power the server-side logic.
-- **Google Auth 2.0:** To enhance the security and convenience of the platform.
+- **Google OAuth 2.0:** To enhance the security and convenience of the platform.
 - **AWS:** To deploy CareerTrace.

 ## License